Preparing to be a competitive applicant

 A: These are two distinct questions.
 To meet the minimum completed educational credential for entry into the MD program, if accepted, your bachelor’s degree (or graduate/professional degree) will not expire.
 However, our committee closely reviews the application for evidence of the science and thinking/reasoning competencies predictive of success in medical school.
 Therefore, we strongly recommend that prerequisite coursework (or the applicant’s highest level of science courses, if beyond prerequisite level) be taken within five years of intended matriculation.
 This timeline may be flexible for applicants who apply the science competencies in their daily professional life, especially in an academic setting such as science teaching at the post-secondary level or scientific research.

-Q: I graduated with a degree in .…/I am ….(career)/I had terrible grades as an undergraduate, etc. Now I want to be a doctor, what do I do?
+Q: I graduated with a non-science degree/pursued a different career… Now I want to be a doctor, where do I start?

 Q: Aren’t the health-care and community service activities I did in my pre-med organization enough?